-If you’re not exfoliating, your skin isn’t as healthy as you might think is.
-Basically exfoliation removes a build up of dead skin cells on the skin’s surface.
+Basically, exfoliation removes a build-up of dead skin cells on the skin’s surface.
 To do this you can either use a mechanical type product whereby you use an abrasive scrub or chemically by using products which contain often fruit, lactic or salicylic acids as well as other enzymes which break down the dead skin cells.

-So Why Should You Be Doing It?
+Why Should You Be Doing It?

 This leaves the skin capable of reaping more benefit from moisturiser, allowing it to penetrate and absorb further.
-Previously blocked by the build up of dead cells.
+Previously blocked by the build-up of dead cells.
 I love how my skin almost glows after I’ve exfoliated, and you can’t beat healthy glowy skin to help boost confidence.
-Especially if like me, you love off the shoulder tops during the summer!
-If you’re Self tanning, proper exfoliation is a must.
-If you want to find out more I’ve written about this in My Self Tan Routine post.
-Also the No7 Total Renewal face so go have a read!
+Especially if like me, you love off the shoulder tops during the summer.
+If you’re Self-tanning, proper exfoliation is a must.
+Want to find out more?
+I’ve written about this in My Self Tan Routine post.

 There was a considerable amount of hoo ha recently regarding microbeads (tiny beads of plastic) used in exfoliators and other products such as toothpaste.
-Apparently these beads, when they head off down the plughole post exfoliation (or tooth brushing) have been damaging water supplies, marine life and allegedly the ecological balance of the planet.
+Apparently, when microbeads head off down the plughole post-exfoliation (or tooth brushing) they’ve been damaging water supplies.
+Along with marine life and allegedly the ecological balance of the planet.
 Marine species are unable to detect the difference between food and microbeads.
-Sounds a bit crazy doesn’t it!
-In fact the UK government plans to ban microbeads from being used in cosmetic products from this year onwards.
+In fact, the UK government plans to ban microbeads from being used in cosmetic products from this year onwards.

 This contains Aluminum – oxide – crystals which sweep away dull surface cells.
-It has a paste like consistency.
-It’s not recommended for face, neck or delicate areas but there is a face specific product available which is designed for those delicate areas.
+It has a paste-like consistency.
+It’s not recommended for face, neck or delicate areas but there is a face-specific product available designed for those areas.
 (Photographed top) Use on wet skin two to three times a week for best results.
-Use plenty of moisturiser after use and an SPF if you’re planning on sunning yourself!
-The same applies the face product it’s very important to use SPF same day as the skin is left a little more vulnerable for a day or so after use.
+Apply plenty of moisturiser after exfoliating and an SPF if you’re planning on sunning yourself.
+The same applies to the face product – it’s very important to use SPF the same day, as the skin is left more vulnerable to sun damage for a day or so after use.

-which is your favourite exfoliator?
+Are you a fan of exfoliation?
+Which is your favourite exfoliator?